 According to the National Highway Traffic Safety Administration (NHTSA), every year approximately 421,000 individuals are injured in distracted driving accidents.

 Distracted driving occurs anytime a driver’s attention is diverted away from driving.
 Common distracted driving behaviors include:

-A study by the National Highway Traffic Safety Administration (NHTSA) observed that today’s drivers multi-tasked while driving up to 50% of the time.
-34% of all drivers reported using a cell phone routinely while driving.
+A study by the National Highway Traffic Safety Administration observed that today’s drivers multi-tasked while driving up to 50% of the time, while 34% of all drivers reported using a cell phone routinely while driving.

 If you have been injured in a car accident in Colorado and a distracted driver was at fault, call our office today to schedule a FREE consultation.

-The best chance of reducing the number of distracted driving accidents is to educate the general public about the types of distractions, and the effect they have on your ability to safely operate an automobile.
-There are three main types of distractions:
+The best chance of reducing the number of distracted driving accidents is to educate the general public about all of the different types of distractions that exist, and the effect they have on your ability to safely operate an automobile.

 Different secondary tasks while driving involve different forms of distraction.
 However, talking on a handheld cellular device involves all three forms, making it virtually impossible for a driver to function properly behind the wheel.

 Both of these are primary laws, meaning an officer may contact and ticket a motorist for these offenses without them having committed any other driving offense.

-If you have been injured in a car accident with a distracted driver in Colorado Springs, contact the experienced Colorado Springs car accident attorneys at the Green Law Firm today to schedule a no-obligation consultation and discuss your case.
+If you have been injured in a car accident with a distracted driver, contact the experienced Colorado Springs car accident attorneys at the Green Law Firm, P.C. to schedule a free, no-obligation consultation and discuss your case.

 Call us today at 719-694-8515 or fill out the contact form on this page to get dedicated legal representation.